How to Get Rid of Fungus Gnats safely

-I have tons of indoor plants and every year about February and March fungus gnats begin to appear.
-Personally, I have tried every method most recommend but with no success.
-See how I control fungus gnats effectively and safely!
+Get rid of fungus gnats now!
+Personally, I have tried every other method recommended but with no success.
+See how I get rid of fungus gnats effectively and safely!

-Fungus gnat adults are the grayish black, delicate little winged critters that resemble fruit flies or tiny mosquitoes.
+Fungus gnats (families Mycetophilidae and Sciaridae) are the grayish-black, delicate little winged critters that resemble fruit flies or tiny mosquitoes.
 They love humid and moist conditions.
-The adults are harmless but the larvae feast on fungi, plant root hairs and other organic materials when they hatch.
-They are most harmful to seedlings, young plants and cuttings.

 Why Fungus Gnats Persist